 Are Minis Efficient Milk Producers??

-We are often asked this question, and to us the answer is black & white, but for you skeptics out there, we found this wonderful post that seems to answer this question with more 'details'....
+We are often asked this question, and to us the answer is black & white, but for you skeptics out there, we want to share our experience so far...

 This is a Blog post that we have decided to share with everyone.
 The author is Daniel Babcock of 'Sweetdeseret' La Mancha Dairy Goats, and he has this to say about Mini La Manchas: